-Configure gamepad using old Xpadder version on Windows 7/8.1/10
+How to Configure any gamepad by old Xpadder version on Windows 10 / 7 / 8.1

 Some games are very difficult to play on the normal keyboard + mouse combo and we feel that it would have been better if the game supported gamepads, joysticks.
 Or by someway we could have been able to simulate keyboard key -press or mouse control simply on our gamepads, which would make playing games much easier! especially the online & DOS based games.
 Yes its possible to do such actions by a small free utility – Xpadder v 5.3 , Xpadder lets you simulate keyboard key presss, and mouse actions by mapping the keyboard keypress, and mouse actions to Joystick and Gamepad buttons!.
 Let’s have a brief look into the following tutorial to configure xpadder for Windows 7/8/8.1/10 –

 Tutorial to configure Xpadder on Windows 10 / 7 / 8.1 (32-bit as well as 64-bit)

 - 1 Step 1 – Downloading Xpadder

 - 2 Step 2 – Installing Xpadder

 - 4 Step 6 – Configuring the D-Pad and other Joystick buttons

 - 5 Step 7 – Adding the Buttons, and placing them